 - About half the pranks Jim plays on Dwight in the American version of The Office fall under this category.
 Of note is the time he and Pam got an actor friend to make Dwight think Jim had retroactively turned Asian-American.

 - Famously used in the Star Trek: The Next Generation episode "Chain of Command", in which the Cardassians use psychological torture to persuade Captain Picard to say that there are five lights in the room, when in fact there are four.
 Picard nearly breaks but remains defiant to the end, raggedly shouting, "There!
 Are!
 Four!
-Lights!"
+Lights!", when he is released as Star Fleets manages to secure his release through a deal with the Cardassians.
 In the end, though, Picard confesses to Troi that he was nearly willing to say he saw five lights to end the torture— and for a moment he actually did believe there were five.

 - The trigger of The Who's rock opera Tommy.
 As a child, the title character witnesses his mother and father kill the mother's lover (or vice versa, depending on version) and is told "You didn't see it, didn't hear it / You won't say nothing, no not a word of it".
 The only way the boy can reconcile reality with parental directive is to become deaf, dumb and blind.